reactjs/react-autocomplete/README.md

 aria-autocomplete. `inputProps` is commonly used for (but not limited to) placeholder, event handlers (onFocus, onBlur, etc.), autoFocus, etc..

+#### `isItemSelectable: Function` (optional)
+Default value: `function() { return true }`

+Arguments: `item: Any`

+Invoked when attempting to select an item.
+The return value is used to determine whether the item should be selectable or not.
+By default all items are selectable.

 #### `menuStyle: Object` (optional)
 Default value:
 ```jsx